aerissecure/nse/README.md

 ### http-screenshot

-Take a screenshot of discovered HTTP(S) services using PhantomJS
+Take a screenshot of discovered HTTP(S) services using PhantomJS.
+Requires at least Nmap version 7.0.